Sample Rate Converter Online

 When to Convert Sample Rate

-Match video to 48 kHz
+Match Video at 48 kHz

-Drop to 8 kHz for IVR systems, phone prompts, and voice-over-IP
+Downsample for IVR systems, phone prompts, and voice-over-IP

 Prep for a DAW